grafana/tempo/docs/tempo/website/configuration/_index.md

 metrics_generator_enabled: true
 ```

-Metrics-generator processors are disabled by default, to enable it for a specific tenant set `metrics_generator_processors` in the [overrides](#overrides) section.
+Metrics-generator processors are disabled by default.
+To enable it for a specific tenant set `metrics_generator_processors` in the [overrides](#overrides) section.

 ```yaml
 # Metrics-generator configuration block